-On this day.
-1798: A win for President Adams, when Congress passed the Alien Act, allowing for the deportation of "dangerous aliens" from the United States.
+On this day in 1798: A win for President Adams, when Congress passed the Alien Act, allowing for the deportation of "dangerous aliens" from the United States.

-On this day.
-1868: President Andrew Johnson signed a law saying that government workers would work an eight-hour day.
+On this day in 1868: President Andrew Johnson signed a law saying that government workers would work an eight-hour day.

-On this day.
-1929: President Herbert Hoover authorized the building of Boulder Dam, now known, of course, as Hoover Dam.
+On this day in 1929: President Herbert Hoover authorized the building of Boulder Dam, now known, of course, as Hoover Dam.

-On this day.
-1938: President Franklin D. Roosevelt signed the Fair Labor Standards Act, establishing a minimum wage for American workers.
+On this day in 1938: President Franklin D. Roosevelt signed the Fair Labor Standards Act, establishing a minimum wage for American workers.
 In nominal terms, the first minimum wage, in 1938, was 25 cents an hour — equivalent to about $4.10 in 2013 dollars.

-On this day.
-1997: President Bill Clinton signed off on EPA regulations that sharply tightened air pollution controls in the U.S.
+On this day in 1997: President Bill Clinton signed off on EPA regulations that sharply tightened air pollution controls in the U.S.

 Quote of the day